 Start A New Passion

-If you are interested in finding out more about Kumiko design and construction please read my article 3 Ways To Produce Kumiko And Shoji In 2021.
+If you are interested in finding out more about Kumiko and Shoji design, construction processes and tools used in the making of, please read my article 3 Ways To Make Kumiko And Shoji In 2021.